jonespm/SI664-docs/install/win/win-choco_python_django_mysql-install.md

 ### 8.2 Obfuscate User Password
 Next, use the `mysql_config_editor` client utility to store your user account's authentication credentials in an obfuscated login path file named `.mylogin.cnf`.
 The file location is the %APPDATA%\MySQL directory on Windows.

-__INFO__: replace 'arwhyte' and 'MyPassword' with the name and password of the user account you created above.
+__WARNING__: replace 'arwhyte' with the name of the user account you created above and then add the password you earlier created when prompted.

 ```
 PS C:\> mysql_config_editor set --login-path=client --host=localhost --user=arwhyte --password